 Besides the fact that the power went off, you can tell that a fuse has blown by looking in the small window in the front of its circular face.
 The metal strip, which is visible there, will be severed in half.
 To replace the breaker box fuse, you need one with same current rating -- don't be tempted to use one with a different rating because you don't have the proper one, or you could cause a fire.
 Unscrew the old fuse and screw in the new one.
 There's no danger, because the part of the fuse that you can touch is made of glass, which is an electrical insulator.

 Resetting and Changing a Breaker

 When a breaker trips, it displays a red flag, and to reset it, you need to turn it all the way off and then on again.
-Changing a circuit breaker is a job that should be preformed by an electrician, because it involves removing the panel cover.
+If you need to replace a circuit breaker, you should hire should hire an electrician, because it involves removing the panel cover.
 The inside of the panel is always electrically energized, even when the main breaker is off, and touching any of the wire connections can give you a serious shock.
 The electrician will pull off the old breaker and disconnect the wire, then connect the wire to a new breaker and snap it into the slot occupied by the old one.